agape-openscience/agapeWebsite/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why Agape?" # leave blank to exclude
+title: "Our Vision?" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  We are a group of budding researchers and PhD students who first met during a course focusing on open and collaborative research designed under the project Opening Doors funded by the Horizon 2020 EU programme for research and innovation.
-We felt that what we learned was both fascinating and helpful and believe that other students should have an opportunity to get familiar with these concepts too.
-Hence, we decided to create Agape.
-Agape means wide open, as is the open science philosophy and practice we want to promote.
-The word agapē originates from Greek and means love that is unconditional, such as our love for science (Okay, maybe not entirely unconditional, but you get the drift!).
-Under Agape we aim to share open science with fellow students and researchers, starting with this course and continuing with a series of workshops where we can learn, exchange our opinions and experiences, and together contribute to a better, more open future.
+  Under Agape, we aim to disseminate open science between PhD students and early career researchers across Ireland, and eventually take this mission internationally.
+We want to create a safe open science practising community for early career researchers where we can learn, exchange our opinions and experiences, and together change the future of science.
+We aim to do this in the way that science is undertaken, made freely available, and communicated in a FAIR and transparent way.

 show_outro: false
 <!-- outro: |